Party Rock Anthem

 "Party Rock Anthem" is a mostly electronic composition.
-After being featured in the 2012 film 21 Jump Street, the film won the MTV Movie Award for Best Music.
+After the song was featured in the 2012 action comedy film 21 Jump Street, the film won the MTV Movie Award for Best Music.
 The song also won the "Favorite Song" award at the 2012 Kids' Choice Awards.

 Composition

 "Party Rock Anthem" is composed in the key of F minor at a tempo of 130 beats per minute.
 It follows a chord progression of Fm-E♭-D♭and has a vocal range from D♭3-A♭4.